-- Make a mound in the center of the hole, with the soil and bone meal or superphospate mix.
+- Make a mound in the center of the hole, with the soil and bone meal or superphosphate mix.
 Make the mound high enough so that when you place the rose bush on top of it, the knobby graft union is barely below soil level.
-When the plant settles, the graft union should be fully buried, about 1 inch under ground.
-[If you live in a frost free climate, see Step #6.]
+When the plant settles, the graft union should be fully buried, about 1 inch underground.
+[If you live in a frost-free climate, see Step #6.]

 - Water deeply and apply 1–2 inches of mulch.
 Water at least once per week, to get your rose plant established.
 You will know it has acclimated when it starts to send out new growth.

 Additional Rose Planting Tips:

 - If there is still a chance of freezing temps, you can loosely pile soil or mulch around the base of the rose canes, to keep them from drying out.
 Remove this soil when the temperatures warm.

 - Prune the canes of larger rose bushes that are being transplanted, to 6–8 inches long.
 This will allow the rose bush to put more of its energy into its roots, rather than trying to keep excessive top growth alive.

 - Continue to water every week, so that the plants develop a deep root system.

 - Feed roses when they start to leaf out in spring and after each flush of bloom or about every six weeks throughout the growing season.